MOL Bubi

-BuBi (officially: MOL BuBi) is a bicycle sharing network in Budapest, Hungary.
-Its name is a playful contraction Budapest and Bicikli (bicycle in Hungarian), meaning "bubble" in an endearing manner.
-As of May 2019 the network consists of 143 docking stations and 1,846 bicycles.
+MOL Bubi (or Bubi for short) is a bicycle sharing network in Budapest, Hungary.
+Its name is a playful contraction of Budapest and bicikli (bicycle in Hungarian).
+As of July 2023 the network consists of 211 docking stations and 2,460 bicycles.

 History

-The BuBi project was established in 2008 by the Municipality of Budapest.
+The Bubi project was established in 2008 by the Municipality of Budapest.

 The capital investment for this project takes up approx. 900 million HUF (around 3 million €).
 85% of this amount is covered by the European Union, and the remaining 15% is paid by the local government.

 Annual operating costs of est. 250 million HUF (around 800,000 €) are covered by MOL, the largest integrated oil and gas group, and runs a petrol station chain in Hungary – hence the name "MOL Bubi".
 Unlike basically everywhere else where nextbike's bicycle sharing system is implemented, which includes the hardware and the software and the bicycles, in Budapest it's not operated by nextbike.
-In Budapest it is operated by T-Systems and Csepel.
+In Budapest it was operated by T-Systems and Csepel Zrt.
 Normally, in other implementations of nextbike's bicycle sharing system, the bicycles are assembled in nextbike's own production hall and delivered worldwide, in Budapest, however, the bicycles are produced / assembled by Csepel, a Hungarian bicycle manufacturer.
 Nevertheless, the bicycles in Budapest are identical to those in Warsaw, as well as to those in several other cities where the bike sharing scheme is created and operated by nextbike.

 As of April 2014, the scheme was declared to be a first phase only.
 It is to be extended if it proves successful.
 According to János László, President of the Hungarian Cyclists' Club, a network size of 10,000 bicycles would suit the city's needs.
 In May 2015 the number of bicycles was 1100, and the number of docking stations was 76.
 In September 2016 the system was extended to 112 stations and 1270 bicycles.

+In the summer of 2017 there have been a data breach at T-Systems and large amount of personal data of the Bubi users were leaked.
+Following the media attention and the controversies BKK decided in 2019 that they will no longer continue their partnership with T-Systems, and from 2020 the operators are BKK and Csepel Zrt.

 By December 2018 the number of stations grew to 127 with 1546 bikes and by May 2019 to 143 with 1846 bikes.
 A few docking stations are sponsored privately by operators of office buildings.

+In 2023 there were 2,460 bikes and 211 stations.
+In April, 2024 the Budapest city government and BKK started to plan "Bubi 3.0" to double the number of bikes, include e-bikes and extend the covered area, planned to be finished in 2026.